foz/foz.github.com/git-notes.md

 When committing a large change, you may want to separate the commits.
 By doing a **patch** commit, where git will ask you about each change and you can choose to add, skip or delete them one-by-one:

     $ git commit -p

+By default, when you do a `git push`, it pushes all branches.
+You can disable this with:

+    $ git config --global push.default tracking